meilisearch/documentation/create/README.md

 # Create with MeiliSearch

 Want to create a brilliant website, app, or other project with MeiliSearch?
+You've come to the right place.

-This section covers everything you need to carry your project from idea to perfection.
+This section covers everything you need to bring your project from idea to completion.

 ## Table of Contents
 - [📜 How To](/create/how_to): Step-by-step guides for efficient problem-solving